On the number of divisors of Mersenne numbers: Proofs of conditional results

-Below we offer some heuristic support for this conjecture, while numerical experimentation is postponed to Section \ref{sec:numerics}.
+Now we offer some heuristic support for Conjecture \ref{conj2}, while numerical experimentation is postponed to Section \ref{sec:numerics}.
 Exercise 0.4 on page 12 in the book by Hall and Tenenbaum \cite{div} shows that, uniformly in $K\ge 1$ and $x\ge 2$,

 In particular,

 We can interpret this by saying that, for a ``random'' positive integer $n$, the probability of having more than $K$ prime factors (even counting multiplicities) is